 Plagiarism

-• Taking credit for any work created by another person including, but not limited to, books, articles, methodology, results, compositions, images, lectures, computer programs, or internet postings
+- Taking credit for any work you did not create including, but not limited to, books, articles, methodology, results, compositions, images, lectures, computer programs, internet postings, or utilizing artificial-intelligence programs without prior approval from instructor

-• Copying any work belonging to another person without indicating that the information is copied and properly citing the source of the work
+- Copying any work you did not create without indicating that the information is copied and properly citing the source of the work

 Furnishing False Information